 Part of the Coral Coast of Western Australia, Ningaloo Reef is the world’s largest fringing coral reef.
 Ningaloo is home to more than 300 species of sea animals and sees large numbers of whale sharks from early spring to late fall.
 Here, they hang out just below the surface of the clear waters, so diving isn’t even necessary to see them.

-Australia might be one of the most expensive destinations to swim with whale sharks, though: many tours have a sticker price of about $300 (here’s an option for $275, or even $196).
+Australia might be one of the most expensive destinations to swim with whale sharks, though: ready to fish out (no pun intended) around $300 for a whale shark diving trip.
 Luckily, the tours are highly-rated and include transport, snacks, and professional photos.

 Though rare, whale sharks can show up just about anywhere, like Hawaii, French Polynesia, and more.